 And for the love of God, don’t be that guy who records in his vest or even topless, we don’t want to see your man-boobs hanging over the guitar.
-Although this tactic can also work in your favour as many people will feel compelled to scream at your to put a shirt on, thereby giving you extra comments and potential extra views from their friends.
-If you’re not a guy – YouTube commenters are 90% horny teenage boys, so dressing provocatively will absolutely gain you a crap-ton of subscribers.
+Although this tactic can also work in your favour as many people will feel compelled to scream at you to put a shirt on, thereby giving you extra comments and potential extra views from their friends.
+If you’re not a guy (YouTube commenters are 90% horny teenage boys) dressing provocatively will absolutely gain you a crap-ton of subscribers.
 It’s pathetic, but if you’re a good looking girl who is at least semi-decent at guitar you already have it made.

 The classic front-on camera angle is tried and tested but let’s face it – everyone does it.
 Every now and again try some different angles for some unusual results.
 For example you could attach the camera to your headstock for a quirky neck view or you could put the camera on the floor pointing up to make yourself appear huge!
 Try using two cameras and flick between the two angles during the video.

-Unless you have a reason to talk don’t do it, and if you really have to, do it at the end so that people don’t have to suffer through your waffling if they don’t wish to.
+Unless you have a reason to talk don’t do it, and if you really have to, do it at the end so that people don’t have to suffer through your waffling.
 Most people just want to watch you play, they’re not interested in the back-story behind why you chose to play the song.

 Tell People Who You Are and Make Yourself Easy to Find!